Harold LeVander: Career

 After graduation, LeVander worked as assistant county attorney for Dakota County from 1935 to 1939.
 He also worked for the law firm of Stassen & Ryan in South St. Paul, and taught speech and coached debate at Macalester College.
 He was active in local commerce, acting as president of South Saint Paul's Chamber of Commerce from 1952 to 1954 and of the South Saint Paul United Federal Savings and Loan Association from 1953 to 1967.
 He was politically connected, having worked with future governor Harold Stassen and future U.S. Representative Elmer Ryan at their law firm.
 In 1962, he earned the Greater Gustavus Alumni Award for Distinguished Career in Law.
+LeVander was elected governor of Minnesota in 1966, defeating incumbent DFLer Karl Rolvaag.

+As governor

+LeVander took office in 1967, with the support of both houses of the state legislature.
+In his inauguration address, he pledged to focus on urban renewal, support the ongoing civil rights movement, raise pay for teachers and all state employees, and increase funding for improvements to highways and hospitals.
+During his term the first Minnesota sales tax was created, but it exempted basic needs, defined as food, clothing, and medicine.

-LeVander took the governorship in 1967, and for the first time since 1953, the Republicans held the governorship and both houses of the state legislature.
-During his term the first Minnesota sales tax was created.
-He favored "initiative and referendum" and vetoed two bills that did not contain it.
-He also created the Metropolitan Council, the Minnesota Pollution Control Agency, and the inaugural Human Rights Department.
-During his term, the legislature ratified the Twenty-sixth Amendment, which lowered the minimum voting age nationwide to 18.
+LeVander created the Metropolitan Council, the Minnesota Pollution Control Agency, and the Human Rights Department.
+During his term, the legislature ratified the Twenty-sixth Amendment to the United States Constitution, which lowered the minimum voting age nationwide to 18.

+Later life

-In a surprise move, LeVander declined to seek reelection in 1970, returning to his law practice and business interests, becoming a director of The St. Paul Companies (1973–1981), the Billy Graham Evangelistic Association (1974–1981), and the Saint Paul Chamber of Commerce (1975–1978).
-In 1992 he died from Parkinson's disease at the age of 81.
+In a surprise move, LeVander declined to seek reelection in 1970, returning to his law practice and business interests.
+He became a director of The St. Paul Companies (1973–1981), the Billy Graham Evangelistic Association (1974–1981), and the Saint Paul Chamber of Commerce (1975–1978).
+He died of Parkinson's disease in 1992, aged 81.